gaehlerm/SoftwareEngineering/README.md

 # 37. Comments

 "Code is like humor.
 When you have to explain it, it’s bad." – Cory House

+As a very short rule of thumb, comments should not explain *what* a piece of code does, but *why*.

 Comments are a very double-edged sword.
 While they may be useful at times, they are also a liability.
 You always have to make sure you keep them up to date as you have to any piece of documentation.
 Additionally comments tend to be a remedy to fix bad code.
 And this is certainly not what comments are supposed to do.